-Research commissioned in 1990 by the LISS estimated that more than \$5 billion reconomy from boating, commercial and reconomy from boating, commercial and responsifishing, swimming, and beachgoing.
-Actions that result in improved oxylegen levels in the Sound, besides increasing habitat that is healthy for aquatic life, and use the Sound.
+Research commissioned in 1990 by the LISS estimated that more than \$5 billion are generated annually in the regional economy from boating, commercial and sport fishing, swimming, and beachgoing.
+Actions that result in improved oxygen levels in the Sound, besides increasing habitat that is healthy for aquatic life, will also benefit people who live around and use the Sound.
 Other expected benefits from improved water quality resulting from nitrogen reduction in the Sound would include:

-- blooms will be reduced or prevented.
-By reducing or preventing algal blooms, the clarity and aesthetics of the water will be improved, increasing enjoyment for boaters. - better water clarity, as a result of less severe algal growth.
-Less nitrogen will also bring growth of seaweed back into balance. - ANGLERS: Because finfish actively avoid unhealthy waters with low oxygen levels, the Phase III nitrogen reductions will benefit anglers by increasing the area of the Sound in which fish are likely to be found. - Scuba Divers and Snorkelers: Scuba divers and snorkelers will benefit from improved visibility underwater as a result of reduced algal blooms, as well as the presence of more abundant and healthier marine life. - BIRDWATCHERS AND SIGHTSEERS: Although birds and wildlife that use the shore area are not directly affected by oxygen levels, many of them feed on marine life, such as small fish, shellfish (e.g., mussels), and crustaceans (e.g., crabs).
+- BOATERS: By reducing nitrogen loadings to the Sound, algal blooms will be reduced or prevented.
+By reducing or preventing algal blooms, the clarity and aesthetics of the water will be improved, increasing enjoyment for boaters. - Swimmers: Swimmers will notice better water clarity, as a result of less severe algal growth.
+Less nitrogen will also bring growth of seaweed back into balance. - ANGLERS: Because finfish actively avoid unhealthy waters with low oxygen levels, the Phase III nitrogen reductions will benefit anglers by increasing the area of the Sound in which fish are likely to be found. - Scuba divers and snorkelers will benefit from improved visibility underwater as a result of reduced algal blooms, as well as the presence of more abundant and healthier marine life. - BIRDWATCHERS AND SIGHTSEERS: Although birds and wildlife that use the shore area are not directly affected by oxygen levels, many of them feed on marine life, such as small fish, shellfish (e.g., mussels), and crustaceans (e.g., crabs).
 By improving the health of the waters of the Sound, birds and wildlife will have a greater supply of food, and will be more likely to use the shoreline areas.
-Therefore, birdwatchers sightseers will benefit from Phase III nitrogen reductions because waterfowl. shorebirds. wildlife will be more abundant along the shoreline.
+Therefore, birdwatchers sightseers will benefit from Phase III nitrogen reductions because shorebirds, waterfowl, wildlife will be more abundant along the shoreline.

-- COMMERCIAL FISHING AND SHELL-FISHING: The healthier the condition of the Sound, the more fish and shellfish will prosper, which means that more of them will be available for harvest by people.
-The value of commercial fishing in Long Island Sound during 1990 was more than \$148 million. - Tourism: Visiting the beach, fishing and diving charters, sightseeing trips, and other leisure pastimes contribute to the local economy, both directly to the tourism industry and to other businesses that support the tourist trade (e.g., restaurants, gas stations, sporting goods stores). - REAL ESTATE: Studies have shown that the value of properties used for recreation (e.g., seasonal cottages) drop in value in response to decreasing water quality.
+- FISHING: The healthier the condition of the Sound, the more fish and shellfish will prosper, which means that more of them will be available for harvest by people.
+The value of commercial fishing in Long Island Sound during 1990 was more than \$148 million. - TOURISM: Visiting the beach, fishing and diving charters, sightseeing trips, and other leisure pastimes contribute to the local economy, both directly to the tourism industry and to other businesses that support the tourist trade (e.g., restaurants, gas stations, sporting goods stores). - FRAL ESTATE: Studies have shown that the value of properties used for recreation (e.g., seasonal cottages) drop in value in response to decreasing water quality.
 It is likely that improved water quality in the Sound will increase property values along the shore.